cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/schedules.rst

   the scheduler’s point of view.
 If starting the workflow fails, however, the job remains *pending launch* and the system will retry execution.
-- If a job does not reach *pending launch* state before its configured timeout, it is aborted and removed form the job queue.
+- If a job does not reach *pending launch* state before its configured timeout, it is aborted and removed from the job queue.
 - If a schedule is deleted, modified or disabled, then all jobs for that schedule are aborted and removed from the job queue, regardless of their state.
 However, due to timing and concurrency, a job that is *pending launch* may still execute around the same